Fairy Investigation Society: Walt Disney

-Walt Disney, is also considered an important member of the Fairy Investigation Society.
+Walt Disney was also a member of the Fairy Investigation Society.
 He was certainly a member through 1956 and 1957, but sources speculate that he may have been interested in the group nearly 10 years earlier.
-In 1947, Disney visited Ireland to experience Irish history and gain experience on Irish Folklore for storyboard research.
-They visited "when he and his writers began exploring the idea of a film that would centre on ‘the little people’ in 1946" focusing on leprechauns and fairies.
+In 1947, Disney visited Ireland to learn something of Irish folklore for storyboard research. "[H]e and his writers began exploring the idea of a film that would centre on 'the little people' in 1946" focusing on leprechauns and fairies.